abarrows/resume/specialized-roles/manager.md

   acclaimed by contractors and new hires as a new benchmark in developer productivity and developer experience.
-- Fostered exceptional growth and development within my software engineering team, **facilitating more engineering job promotions than any other team combined.**
+- Fostered exceptional growth and development within my software engineering team, **facilitating more engineering job promotions than all other technical team combined.**
-- Pioneered and championed system to streamline technical roles and career paths for my team While securing leadership buy-in, the "Engineering Promotion Matrix was rolled out to all technical teams and adopted company-wide."
+- Pioneered and championed system to streamline technical roles and career paths for my team While securing leadership buy-in, the **Engineering Promotion Matrix was rolled out to all technical teams and adopted company-wide.**
 - **Reduced onboarding new software engineer’s from 60 days to a 14 days** by running an onboarding procedure full of ever evolving automations, scripts, and tooling, a new engineer’s machine was provisioned within a few hours,